Julow/Juloo-Sublime-Package/README.md

 ## Installation

-`git clone` this repo in `%Sublime text location%/Packages/Juloo-Sublime-Package`<br />
+Clone or download this repo in Sublime Text's `Package` directory.
-or download it manually.

-If you want to update the package, use `git pull`.

 ## Content